-- 1. In May 2016, the World Health Assembly adopted the Framework of Engagement with Non-State Actors (FENSA).
-Given the independent legal status of the Pan American Health Organization (PAHO), this policy framework did not automatically apply to PAHO until it was expressly approved and adopted by resolution of PAHO's Member States through its Governing Bodies. - 2.
-In September 2016, PAHO Member States at the 55th Directing Council adopted FENSA through Resolution CD55.R3.
+1. In May 2016, the World Health Assembly adopted the Framework of Engagement with Non-State Actors (FENSA).
+Given the independent legal status of the Pan American Health Organization (PAHO), this policy framework did not automatically apply to PAHO until it was expressly approved and adopted by resolution of PAHO Member States through its Governing Bodies.

+2. In September 2016, PAHO Member States at the 55th Directing Council adopted FENSA through Resolution CD55.R3.
 Member States instructed the Director of the Pan American Sanitary Bureau (PASB) to implement FENSA in a coherent and consistent manner, and in coordination with the Secretariat of the World Health Organization (WHO), with a view to achieving full operationalization within a two-year timeframe, taking into account the constitutional and legal framework of PAHO.
 The Director was also requested to report on the implementation of FENSA to the PAHO Executive Committee, through its Subcommittee on Program, Budget, and Administration, under a standing agenda item to be considered each year during the June session of the Committee.

-This document contains the report of PASB for 2020. - 3.
-The annual report of PASB on Non-State Actors in Official Relations with PAHO, which is part of the implementation of FENSA in PAHO, will be presented to the Subcommittee on Program, Budget, and Administration under a separate agenda item.
+3. The annual report of PASB on Non-State Actors in Official Relations with PAHO, which is part of the implementation of FENSA in PAHO, was presented at the 168th Session of the Executive Committee held 21-25 June 2021 (Document CE168/6) and adopted as Resolution CE168.R14.
+This document contains the report of PASB on FENSA for 2020.